(Last updated: 17/10/2024 4:31PM)

 Brothers on the memorial

 Private Andrew Aitken of the 16th (Service) Battalion (2nd Glasgow) Highland Light Infantry was Killed in Action on the opening day of the Battle of Albert.
 This was the beginning of the Battles of the Somme on the 01/07/1916 and Andrew was aged 26.
 His elder brother Lance Corporal James Aitken of the 2nd Battalion Argyll and Sutherland Highlanders was Killed in Action at Cambrin on the opening day of the Battle of Loos on the 25/09/1915 aged 36.
+James was 1 of 99 men from the Coatbridge Memorial who fell during and from injuries from the Battle of Loos.
 In total 6 Aitken brothers served.
 Their father received a letter from King George V thanking him for the family's contribution to the war.

 Private Alexander Johnston H Arnott (Arnot) of the 2nd Battalion Seaforth Highlanders Died of Wounds at the Battle of St Julien on the 25/04/1915 aged 32.
 This was part of the 2nd Battle of Ypres.
 His elder brother Private James Arnott (Arnot) of the 11th (Service) Battalion Highland Light Infantry was Killed in Action on the 25/09/1915 near Cambrin on the opening day of the Battle of Loos aged 44.
 He was 1 of 87 men remembered on the Coatbridge Memorial who fell at this Battle.
 The Arnott brothers died exactly 5 months apart.
 Alexander is also remembered on the Airdrie Memorial.